chburrows/AlgoRythm/README.md

 - If on windows enable Stereo mix: (other OS support coming soon)
   - Control panel -> Hardware and Sound -> Sound -> Recording -> Stereo Mix -> \*Right Click\* Enable
 - If Stereo Mix does not appear under recording devices, user must download the device from RealTek.
 Link to download support video: https://youtu.be/Bd3moKLV5sE
+- Download the wheel package from our release list
+- Navigate to the directory where you just downloaded the package and install with `pip install <filename>.whl`
+- Run with `py -m algorythm`